-In short, as we make our students active participants in learning, we are engaging them in a good environment for learning.
+In short, as we make our students as active participants in learning, we are engaging them in a good environment for learning.
 Certainly, classroom setup is a key component to a good learning environment for it comprises a safe, inviting, and supportive classroom.

-A well thought out classroom environment makes a huge difference in the student’s performance.
+A well-thought-out classroom environment makes a huge difference in the student’s performance.
 So, how do you establish your unique classrooms?
 How do you affect your student’s enthusiasm to learn?

 I know you have great ideas.
 Feel free to comment below and get your ideas heard.